This is a reference vignette of the package’s core functionality. Other package vignettes cover additional features.

 #!/bin/bash

-is not required. - For certain HPC setups, a final line which loads environment modules may be needed.
+should be omitted. - For certain HPC setups, a final line which loads environment modules may be needed.
 This would usually be of the form:

 module load R